UoB-COMSM0166/2025-group-30/README.md

 of the game more challenging and strategic.

 #### **Game Significance**
-The game tests players’ reflexes, spatial awareness, and strategic planning skills while creating a relaxed yet challenging farm-harvesting atmosphere.
+The game tests players' reflexes, spatial awareness, and strategic planning skills while creating a relaxed yet challenging farm-harvesting atmosphere.
 With simple and intuitive controls, **Haystacking** offers both excitement and tension.
 Whether playing solo or competing with friends, this game delivers a uniquely entertaining experience!

 #### Table 1: Game Elements